samfoo/spite-game/index.markdown

 # Come At Me

 During a trick, a player may announce "come at me" when they play a hand, to indicate that they think they will win the trick.
-The trick shall then continue as normal (typically at heightened spite levels).
-If the player who announced "come at me" successfully wins the trick, they are rewarded by being allowed to view the top several cards of the deck and optionally swap one of them with a card in their hand.
+The trick shall continue as normal (typically at heightened spite levels).
+If the player who announced the come-at-me successfully wins the trick, they are rewarded by being allowed to discard several cards from their hand and draw the same number of cards from the deck.
 If they fail to win, they are given [misplay](#misplays) penalties.
-Any number of players are allowed to come-at-me during a trick, but only one player can be successful (obviously).
-A player can also come-at-me multiple times within the same trick as more hands are played, and their reward or penalty shall be increased for each additional come-at-me.

-It is a misplay to come-at-me when the hand played can only be beaten by [joker hands](#joker-hands) (e.g. a single 2 when not under numerical consec) or cannot be beaten (e.g. a 2 when under suited consec), or if the player wins the trick by playing a joker hand.
+Any number of players are allowed to come-at-me during a trick, but only one player can be successful (_obviously_).
+A player can also come-at-me multiple times within the same trick as more hands are played, and their reward/penalty shall be increased for each additional come-at-me.

-The base reward for a successful come-at-me is being allowed to view 3 cards.
+It is a misplay to come-at-me when the hand played can only be beaten by [joker hands](#joker-hands) (e.g. a single 2 when not under numerical consec) or cannot be beaten (e.g. a 2 when under suited-but-not-numerical consec), or if the player wins the trick by playing a joker hand.
+It is also a misplay to come-at-me when there are only 2 active players.

-The reward increases by 1 for each additional come-at-me by that player during the same trick, and decreases by 1 for each successful previous come-at-me by that player with no tricks being won by other players in between.
+The base reward for a successful come-at-me is being allowed to discard and draw between 1 to 3 cards.
+The upper bound increases by 1 for each additional come-at-me by that player during the same trick, and decreases by 1 for each successful previous come-at-me by that player with no tricks being won by other players in between.
 For example, if a player:

 1. Wins a trick during which they come-at-me'ed twice;
 2. Wins a trick without come-at-me;
 3. Wins a trick during which they come-at-me'ed once;

-Then their rewards shall be 4 (base reward + 1 for the additinal come-at-me) and 2 (base reward - 1 for a subsequent come-at-me trick without a trick won by other players in between), respectively.
+Then their reward upper bounds shall be 4 (base reward + 1 for the additinal come-at-me) and 2 (base reward - 1 for a subsequent come-at-me without a trick won by other players in between), respectively.
 If the reward becomes negative, that number of misplay penalties shall be applied.

-A player is not required to actually view their reward cards (e.g. they think their hand is already optimal), but they must declare what their reward count is.
-An incorrect declaration is a misplay.
-It is also a misplay to swap more than one card from their hand, or discard an incorrect number of cards after viewing/swapping.
+Discarding zero or too many cards, or drawing an incorrect number of cards, is a misplay.

 The base penalty for a failed come-at-me is a [misplay](#misplays) penalty, and it increases by 1 for each additional come-at-me during the same trick.